-Note: Changes in teacher licensure requirements made by the state of Oklahoma may require that changes be made in the Teacher Education program at OC
+Note: Changes in teacher licensure requirements made by the state of Oklahoma may require that changes be made in the Teacher Education program at OC.
 Students will apply for admission to Teacher Education early in the semester in which they are enrolled in EDUC-3121: Orientation to Teacher Education.
 Applications will be processed during that semester; those admitted to candidacy at the end of the semester will be notified and able to proceed in the Teacher Education program.

 To continue in Teacher Education, teacher candidates must maintain a cumulative GPA of 2.75 and a grade of "C" or better in all education courses.
 Students who fall below minimum requirements will not be able to continue in the Teacher Education program until the requirements are again met.
-Candidates should confer with their advisors and/or the chair of the Department of Teacher Education to develop a plan to meet all teacher education requirements.
+Candidates should confer with their advisors and/or the chair of the School of Education to develop a plan to meet all teacher education requirements.

-Disposition assessments are completed for all candidates enrolled in professional education courses each semester.
-The candidates are assessed using an instrument, PACE (Professional and Character Excellence) Assessment, in which a candidate:
+PACE (Professional and Character Excellence) assessments are completed for all candidates enrolled in professional education courses each semester and for candidates in courses taught by members of the Teacher Ed.
+Council (content area professors).
+Candidates are assessed using an instrument, PACE Assessment in Education courses, on the following traits:

-- Demonstrates preparation, including positive and enthusiastic participation. - · Meet deadlines, works independently, and aims toward excellence. - Demonstrates a Christian professional attitude with peers and School of Education personnel. - · Exemplifies mature behavior and emotionally stability. - · Maintains punctual and regular attendance.
+- · Approaches teaching with positive and enthusiastic participation. - Meet deadlines, works independently, and aims toward excellence. - Demonstrates a Christian professional attitude with peers and School of Education personnel. - · Exemplifies mature behavior and emotionally stability. - · Maintains punctual and regular attendance.